SimonLiu423/MoodleCalendar/README.md

-# DeadlineSyncer
+# Moodle Calendar
-An automation script that imports assignment deadlines from NCKU Moodle to Google Calendar
+## Description
+A simple application that crawls your Moodle calendar and imports it into your Google Calendar.